so-normie/the-vault/The Vault/🔴 Academics/📚 Educational Resources/🌐 LearnCpp.com/Chapter 0꞉ Introduction⟋Getting Started.md

 **What are some popular IDEs for C++?**
-**Question**: Can you name a few popular IDEs for C++ programming? #card-reverse **Answer**: Some popular IDEs for C++ include Visual Studio, Code▹Blocks, Eclipse, Xcode, and Visual Studio Code.
+**Question**: Can you name a few popular IDEs for C++ programming? #card-reverse **Answer**: Some popular IDEs for C++ include Visual Studio, Code::Blocks, Eclipse, Xcode, and Visual Studio Code.
 ^1682810812891